darosior/lightning-rfc/01-messaging.md

     - MAY fail the connection.
   - if the feature vector does not set all known, transitive dependencies:
     - MUST fail the connection.
+  - upon receiving `networks` containing no common chains
+    - MAY fail the connection.

 #### Rationale